paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 ### Market Period (14 days)

 During the Market Period, core sales go through a well-established **clearing-price Dutch auction** that features a `reserve_price`.
 Since the auction format is a descending clock, the auction begins at the `opening_price`.
-The price then descends linearly over the duration of the `MARKET_PERIOD` toward the `reserve_price`, which serves as the minimum coretime price within that period.
+This price then descends linearly over the duration of the `MARKET_PERIOD` toward the `reserve_price`, which serves as the minimum coretime price within that period.

 Each bidder should submit their desired price and the quantity of cores they wish to purchase.
 To secure these acquisitions, bidders must deposit an amount of DOT equal to their bid times the chosen quantity.
 Bidders are always allowed to post a bid at or below the current descending price, yet never above it.